A New Vision for Employee Referrals

 Speed: In today’s competitive labor market, think about how fast you can currently source quality referral candidates for any new job that opens up.
 If the answer is days or weeks, then you might be losing quality referral candidates to competition or extending your time-to-fill, which can lead to lost productivity (and revenue) by delaying a new hire’s start date.

 Quality: Simply asking for referrals is no guarantee that employees are submitting the best quality candidates in their networks.
 In many cases, recency and other biases are strongly influencing which referrals are top-of-mind for them.
-It’s also likely that you have a small subset of the employee base actively submitting the bulk of referrals, which limits the size, quality and diversity of your talent pool.
+It’s also likely that you only have a small subset of the employee base actively submitting the bulk of referrals, which limits the size, quality and diversity of your talent pool.

 Employee experience: The active engagement required to sustain a robust referral program often creates a poor experience for employees.
 Outside of their demanding day jobs, they’re repeatedly being asked to do things such as; open & read referral email blasts, stay abreast of new job openings, manually scan their vast personal networks for great referrals, procure and upload resumes, post jobs on social media, and on and on.
 Does that sound like work that enhances or diminishes the employee experience?